-Leave/Vacation Credit: CDC, FCC and Part Day child care fees are annualized during registration to include a 2-Week or 4-Week Leave/Vacation Credit which reserves your child's space.
+Leave/Vacation Credit: Child care fees are annualized during registration to include a 2-Week or 4-Week Leave/Vacation Credit which reserves your child's space.
 The option chosen must be used during the registration year and cannot be carried over into the next year.
 Families who opt for the 4-Week Leave/Vacation credit will pay a higher monthly fee than families who opt for the 2-Week Leave/Vacation Credit.
 The Family Leave/Vacation Credit must be taken in a minimum of one week increments.
 Families must provide a two (2) week advance notice prior to taking leave/vacation.
-Leave/Vacation Credit options are available to patrons enrolled in the CDC, Part-Day and FCC programs ONLY.
+Leave/Vacation Credit options are available to patrons enrolled in the CDC and FCC programs ONLY.

 No-Show Fees for Hourly Reservations: Patrons who do not cancel reservations will be charged a \$10.00 No-Show Fee per child.
 These fees must be paid in full before patrons can begin using CYS.
-Reservations must be canceled at least two (2) hours in advance of reserved time in FCC and facility based programs.
-Reservations are cancelled by CYS if the parent has not contacted CYS within 15 minutes of the scheduled reservation time.
-Reservation services may be suspended cases where parents are frequent "no-shows".
-Parents are responsible for payment of reserved time for NO SHOWS.